 As mentioned in the intro, mergers and acquisitions (M&A) are significant change events impacting every aspect of the organization and the experience of being an employee in said organization.

-When people experience the impacts or shock of being acquired or merging with another organization, they face many challenges, both technical and adaptive, throughout the lifecycle of the organizational integration.
+When people experience the impacts or shock of being acquired or merging with another organization, they face many challenges, both technical and adaptive, throughout integration.
 Inevitably, they’ll look to leaders for support in navigating change to reach a new normal.

 In my work at Smarsh, I lead the initial stages of acquisition integration for acquired companies.